Frequently Asked Questions

 - Argue with insurers with the same and sometime more knowledge about cover than the insurers claim department.

 - A broker may use the internet to transact business to minimise the time taken on your business, these internet options are not available to the general public.
 They are specific platforms designed for complex insurances and experts in their field.

 A licensed General Insurance broker can provide terms for you on pretty much all insurances except for Life insurance and related covers.
-Car Houses Businesses anything that has a value or that result in a liability to you.
+Cars, Houses, Businesses anything that has a value or that may result in a liability to you.
 Ask your broker if you’re not sure.

 They don’t, but a good broker will have knowledge about a broad range of insurances and will be able to read and interpret the insurance policy wording.
 An experienced broker will know the market and will know that some policies are very specialised and that there are limited places to cover certain risks.
 In the same way as doctors, lawyers and accountants we are obligated to maintain professional development and our firms are required to be licensed by ASIC and the federal government.
 These measures mean that we are obliged to look after our clients and have both education and protections such as, insurance in place to ensure your interests are looked after.